 - Click the “Show in folder” option and it would open a new file explorer tab with the file in there.
 Super useful if the download is on your computer but lost.
 If the download has been deleted, the download URL path for it can be found still as shown from within the red box.
 Copy the path that starts with “https” and then paste it into the search window from within your web browser and you can re-download the deleted file.

 Option 3: Find Downloads in Temporary Files Folder

 The temporary files folder is created by the Windows operating system on your computer.
 It allows for files to be stored and searchable on your computer even if they have been deleted for a short time.

-When installing Disk Drill, it is best to install it onto an external hard drive or thumb drive as putting it on your Windows computer could overwrite the downloaded file that we’re trying to recover.
+- Download and install Disk Drill for Windows on external hard drive or thumb drive.
+Putting it on your Windows computer could overwrite the downloaded file that we’re trying to recover.
 Also, try to limit installing other software or downloading other files as that can lower the chances of a successful recovery.

-Choose a path for Disk Drill to restore the deleted download to.
+- Choose a path for Disk Drill to restore the deleted download to and click Next.

 How to make Changes to Downloads in Windows

 The downloads folder comes installed as part of Windows.
 You can change where files are downloaded to, the icon for the downloads folder, and where downloads are saved from within your web browser.
 This can allow you to be more efficient as your workflow is optimized around how you work, not how Windows has it set up by default.

 Change Web Browser Settings

 If you want to change the download location from within your web browser, you can do go into the settings and edit the download location.
 For this example, I will be using Google Chrome.
 You may not want to download a file every single time to the same place and by changing this setting, you can have your pictures go to a specific folder and your documents then to another.
 This ensures that you always know where a download is going and will solve the issue of losing them.